-Son of man accused in Colten Boushie death says gun ‘just went off’
+Man accused in racially charged Boushie death told son gun 'just went off,' trial hears

 "I called 911 and told them where we were and told them what had happened."

-There were two women in the back seat, the son told court, who were "obviously upset and yelling at us."
+There were two women in the back seat who were "obviously upset and yelling at us," he told court.

 "They were pacing around the vehicle."

-He said the two women pulled Boushie's body out of the SUV before they attacked his mother.
+He said the two women pulled Boushie's body out of the SUV.

+"As they pulled him out that's when I saw what looked to be the barrel of a gun with no stock come out with the driver," Sheldon Stanley testified.
+"It was laying between his legs and, as they pulled him, it came out with him."

+He said the two young women also attacked his mother while they waited for police.

-"They had her on the ground and they were hitting her," said Sheldon Stanley, who added he told them to get back in their vehicle.
+"They had her on the ground and they were hitting her," he said, adding he told them to get back in their vehicle.
 "They did stop and got back in their vehicle.
 I checked on Mom and made sure she was OK."

+An RCMP officer testified he had been called to a report of a suspected car theft at about the same time as the shooting.

+Const.
+Andrew Park said there was a complaint from another property 15 to 20 kilometres northeast of the Stanley farm.
+The owners said someone had tried to break into a truck and the suspicious vehicle "was described to me as a grey SUV with a flat tire."